On $k$-clusters of high-intensity random geometric graphs: Overview

-The PBM amounts to the study of the graph $G(\cH_\la,1)$ where $\cH_\la$ is a homogeneous Poisson process of intensity $\la $ in $\R^d$.
-The PBM is the simplest model of {\em continuum percolation}, a topic of considerable interest; see e.g. \cite{MR96}, \cite{LP18}, \cite{Tor02}.
-In the terminology of e.g. \cite{MR96}, the PBM is also known as the {\em Poisson Boolean model} with balls of fixed radius, or as the {\em Poisson random connection model} with connection function given by the indicator function of a ball centred on the origin.
+The PBM is given by a union of balls of equal radius, say $\frac12$, centred a homogeneous Poisson process $\cH_\la$ of intensity $\la $ in $\R^d$.
+The clusters of the PBM correspond to those of the graph $G(\cH_\la,1)$, which is often called the {\em Gilbert graph}.
+The terminology `Poisson blob model' is used in e.g. \cite{Ale93, QT96}.
+The PBM is a special case of the {\em Poisson Boolean model} with balls of fixed radius.
+This is a fundamental model of spatial clustering and continuum percolation in stochastic geometry; see \cite{CSKM13}, \cite{HallBk}, \cite{LP18}, \cite{MR96}, \cite{SW08}, \cite{Tor02}.

-In this paper we consider, for fixed $k \in \N$, the {\em number of components of order $k$} (i.e., having $k$ vertices) of the graph $G(\X,r)$, here denoted $K_{k,r}(\X)$, where $\X $ is either a random sample of $n$ points, denoted $\X_n$, uniformly distributed over a compact set $A$ in $\R^d$ with a smooth boundary or the corresponding Poisson process, denoted $\Po_n$.
+In this paper we consider, for fixed $k \in \N$, the {\em number of components of order $k$} (i.e., having $k$ vertices) of the graph $G(\X,r)$, here denoted $K_{k,r}(\X)$, where $\X $ is either a random sample of $n$ points, denoted $\X_n$, uniformly distributed over a compact set $A$ in $\R^d$ with a smooth (in fact, $C^{1,1}$) boundary or the corresponding Poisson process, denoted $\Po_n$.
 In particular, we investigate asymptotic properties of $K_{k,r}(\X_n)$ and $K_{k,r}(\Po_n)$ for large $n$ with $r=r(n)$ specified and decaying to zero according to a certain limiting regime (see (\ref{e:supcri}) and (\ref{e:sublog}) below).
 In the special case $k=1$, $K_{1,r}(\X)$ is the number of isolated vertices in $G(\X,r)$.